laeartes/nasaSpaceChallenge/README.md

 ## Using the App
 - Navigate to `/` for the main interface.
-- Use `/search?query=...` for structured substring/word search.
-- Use `/ask?query=...` for retrieval-augmented LLM answers referencing the ingested dataset.

 ## Troubleshooting
 - Model download delay: run `ollama pull llama3` ahead of time.